adamgarza/adamgarza.github.io/index.md

 <a id="migrate"></a>
 ### 1. Migrate OpenCensus.io into a HUGO markdown theme
-The various OpenCensus development teams were in need of a fast and easy method to add and update their corresponding section of documenation on the OpenCensus.io website.
-The use of markdown allows them to do so with ease.
-Markdown would allow them to add new pages and/or edit existing page content in plain text using any text editor.
-This liberates the developers and the opensource contributing community from cumbersome HTML modifications, allowing them to focus on the quality and accuracy of content.
+The OpenCensus Development Contributors were in need of a fast and easy method to add & update their language specific sections of documenation on the OpenCensus.io website.
+The use of Markdown would allow them to add new pages and/or edit existing page content in plain text using any text editor.
+This liberates the developers and the opensource contributing community from navigating cumbersome Markup modifications, allowing them to focus on the content quality and accuracy.

-I proposed converting the existing HTML OpenCensus.io website into a HUGO markdown theme.
-Prior to GSoC2018, I have never worked in markdown, much less know anything about the satic site generator platform of HUGO.
-I accepted this as a programming challenge and had to quickly learn it on the fly.
+Section 1 of my Google Summer of Code proposal was to convert the existing HTML OpenCensus.io website into a HUGO markdown theme.
+Prior to GSoC 2018, I have never worked in markdown, much less know anything about the satic site generator platform of HUGO.
+I took this on as a programming challenge and forced myself to quickly learn these new platforms and concepts on the fly.
+During the bonding stage of the program, I studied every source of information regarding Markdown and the HUGO platform.
+The two topics were understandable, the difficulty lied in the conversion of existing HTML to HUGO theme.

 <br />